ThelianTech-Studios/CalradiaForge/docs/refactor/archive_installer_safety_policy.md

 - Unexpected files must be blocked and reported.
 - Logs should record accepted, skipped, blocked, and overwritten BLSE files.
 - User-facing status/toast messages should explain blocked unsafe files.

+## Performance And Benchmark Verification

+Later performance work may measure the archive workflow, but safety remains part of the required end-to-end pipeline.
+Do not remove validation, containment, module identity checks, cancellation, cleanup, or result reporting to improve benchmark results.

+Where applicable, distinguish archive open and inspection, extraction-library execution, temporary destination preparation, containment and module identity validation, metadata processing, destination copy/move work, post-extraction parsing/scanning, cleanup, and progress/cancellation integration.

+SevenZipWrapper values are comparison evidence only when archive content, format, sizes, destination conditions, machine, runtime, build configuration, warmup, iterations, cache state, antivirus interference, and setup/cleanup placement are comparable.
+Otherwise mark the values as historical or not directly comparable and do not subtract them from CalradiaForge results.

 ## Phased Implementation